JNavas2/Page-Mail/README.md

 ## 🎉 Features

-- **One-click sharing:** Click the extension button to open Gmail with the page details pre-filled.
+- **One-click sharing:** Click the extension button to open Gmail® with the page details pre-filled.
 - **Keyboard shortcut:** Use <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>S</kbd> (customizable) to open the extension popup.
 - **Selected text support:** Highlight text on a page to include it in your email.
 - **Custom subject prefix:** Personalize your email subject line via the options page.